awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-functions.md

 + `FunctionName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The name of the function\.
++ `DatabaseName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The name of the catalog database that contains the function\.
 + `ClassName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The Java class that contains the function code\.